calquisada/milestone-3/README.md

 ## Technical Information
 This full-stack app was created by using a combination of HTML, CSS, JavaScript, React, and Sequelize.
-- HTML: Used for the structure of the game.
+- HTML: Used for the structure of the app.
 Used to set up basic bodies and elements.
 Class and IDs were also set up in here.
-- CSS: Stylesheet to provide main styling for the game.
+- CSS: Stylesheet to provide main styling for the app.
 Class and IDs were used to access certain elements in the HTML.
-- JavaScript: Used to create the logic behind the game.
+- JavaScript: Used to create the logic behind the app.
 JavaScript was utilized to make the React app work.
+- React: Created the to-do list using React for front-end.
+- Sequelize: Used for database: list data from users and authentication.

 ### Components & Functionality
 - Set up account and create one